Last updated on 15 November 2020

 Rock or Bust is nothing more than your usual AC/DC holiday turkey with some gravy.
 Well cooked, no hard edges, no sharp points.
 Just your mainstream, politically correct US American brand of bad-boy music, which is not so bad anymore and for sure not very scary.
 Are you going soft on me, boys?
 Whatever happened to the outback spirit?

-And there has been some spice in the run-up to the release of the album in 2014.
+And there has been some spicy drama in the run-up to the release of the album in 2014.
 Phil Rudd – the drummer – landed in jail on some insalubrious details of his private life.
 So, there definitely remains some serious ‘bad boy’ in some of them.
-But not something you want to repeat at home, please.
+But not something you want to repeat at home.
 If you’d like to find out more, have a read in the press.
 Rolling Stone comes to mind.

-Rumors have it that Phil may not be part of the tour lineup that is shortly to be announced at the time of writing this review.
-Yet the band allegedly stated that this is not due to the bad boy image.
-But due to unreliability issues.
-Yeah right!
-Phil himself is still determined to go on tour in 2015, so we will see what happens.
-Well, he was fired once before from this band back in 1983.
-History repeating itself.
+Rumors have it that Rudd may not be part of the tour lineup that is to be announced at the time of writing this review.
+Yet the band allegedly stated that this is not due to his bad-boy image.
+But in relation to unreliability issues.

 At roughly 35 minutes of air time, this is probably the shortest production ever to hit the fan community.
 Fortunately, there are no fillers in there, as we had to find them in other albums.
 So, this means that there cannot be that many duds or the quality of the album will suffer greatly.